-- 5.8 If a government wishes to reduce taxes on inbound investment, several potential aims and objectives will need to be traded off when considering the best way of doing so. - 5.9 In chapter 4, we saw that not only was the current tax system likely to be leading to substantial costs of capital and EMTRs for many assets, but there were also major biases between different types of investments and between investments which are financed in different ways.
-Our current method of trying to allow for economic depreciation would be neutral if there were no inflation and we were successful in matching our tax depreciation rates to economic depreciation rates.
-In practice, we will never be able to measure economic depreciation very accurately.
+- 5.9 If a government wishes to reduce EMTRs on inbound investment on average, several potential aims and objectives will need to be traded off when considering the best way of doing so. - 5.10 In chapter 4, we saw that not only was the current tax system likely to be leading to substantial costs of capital and EMTRs for many assets, but there were also major biases between different types of investments and between investments that are financed in different ways.
+Our current method of trying to allow for economic depreciation would be neutral if there were no inflation and we were successful in matching our tax depreciation rates to economic depreciation very accurately.
 Moreover, there are biases created by even minor levels of inflation.
-Another issue is the way in which costs of capital and EMTRs can vary markedly for multinational firms with different debt levels.
-Is addressing these current biases an important objective? - 5.10 There are several other issues to consider.
+Another issue is the way in which costs of capital and EMTRs can vary markedly for multinational firms with different debt levels. - 5.11 An important question is whether measures to reduce EMTRs on average should be focussed on reducing higher EMTRs most, with smaller reductions in investments with lower EMTRs and possibly tax increases for investments with negative EMTRs.
+Is addressing current tax biases an important objective? - 5.12 There are several other issues to consider.
 First is whether to maintain current levels of tax on location-specific rents.
-If so, how do we best reduce taxes on marginal investments without reducing taxes on these economic rents at the same time? - 5.11 A second issue is whether to minimise windfall gains to firms with sunk investments.
-About one-third of company profits in New Zealand accrue to foreign-controlled companies.
-Providing windfall benefits to those firms is likely to be particularly costly to New Zealand if replacement taxes are levied on New Zealanders. - 5.12 A third issue is that EMTRs are not always positive.
-As well as having high EMTRs on many investments, we can have negative EMTRs on some heavily debt-financed investments.
-Should we reduce the size of tax subsidies at the same time as reducing higher EMTRs? - 5.13 A fourth issue is whether there is any case for targeted tax reductions for particular industries or activities, rather than reducing taxes on inbound investment in a more general way. - 5.14 Finally, there are the questions of how personal income should best be taxed, how any changes in company tax provisions should be integrated with personal taxation, and whether having good integration should be an objective.
-How governments wish to tax the income of individuals may place constraints on how they wish to tax companies.
-This can have implications for costs of capital and EMTRs.
-Conversely, concerns about costs of capital and EMTRs could lead to a consideration of how personal income itself should best be taxed.
+If so, how do we best reduce taxes on marginal investments without reducing taxes on these economic rents at the same time?